jyhong836/jyhong.gitlab.io/content/publication/2023neurips_i2f/index.md

 $$G_r(g) \triangleq \arg \min _{x\in \mathcal{X}} \lVert \nabla _{\theta} L(x, \theta) - g \rVert^2.$$

-However, because of the complexity of the loss $L$ (defined over a non-linear network), the minimizer is hard to attain empirically.
+However, because of the complexity of the loss $L$ (defined over a non-linear network), the actual risk is hard to estimate.
-If the minimizer is not fully explored, the risk may remain unclear.
+**(1)** First, the minimizer is hard to attain empirically.
 To address the challenge, we propose a numerically-feasible metric with an perfect-attacker assumption to bound the worst-case risk.
 The assumption can be expressed as
 $$G_r(\nabla_\theta L(x, \theta)) \equiv x$$
 for any $x\in \mathcal{X}$, which means the attacker is able to exactly recover the original images of the given gradient.
+**(2)** Second, minimizing the objective is time consuming for deep networks.
+Deep networks are often more performant in various vision/language tasks and their privacy risks could more impactful when more people are interested in training the models on their data.
+**(3)** Third, given the complexity of attacking and deep networks, it is hard to analyze and understand the root source of DGL risks, especially for deep networks.

 ## New Metric: Inversion Influence Function (I$^2$F)